 What Safety Precautions Should I Take When Using Resin?Posted on 12 Jul 17:04

-You've heard us say that ArtResin is non-toxic when used as directed and deemed safe for home use when used in a well ventilated area, but there are some common sense precautions every user should follow.
+You've heard us say that ArtResin is non-toxic and safe for home use when used as directed in a well ventilated area, but there are some common sense precautions every user should follow:

 1. Wear Gloves

 ArtResin in its liquid form is sticky stuff.
 REALLY sticky!